zeinabhteiit/html-css-git/README.md

 npm install
 ```

 Carefully read the messages that appear.
 Are there any errors?
-If so, please ask a mentor for help.
+If so, please ask your trainers for help.

 ## Begin working on the exercises